Great audio has led many down the slippery slope of high-fidelity audio.

 I have long argued to avoid active equalization.

 Passive equalization is my lead choice.
-However, active equalization has evolved.

-It’s time to give active equalization a listen.
 Before we do, let’s confirm we’re on the same page.

 Please review these terms: high fidelity, equalization, active, and passive.